New Philippines: Royal correspondence

 Philip V having assented to his governorship of the territory, the Marqués de Aguayo on June 13, 1722, wrote back, thanking the king that the recovery (from the French) of the "New Kingdom of the Philippines, should have been entrusted to my feeble management."

 Disestablishment

 After Philip V's death in 1746, there were no other Spanish kings named Philip until 2014.
-The name New Philippines progressively ceased to be used in government reports, the census, instructions, and correspondence, and by the early 1800s few legal documents made reference to the New Philippines, other than in land grants.
+The name New Philippines progressively ceased to be used in government reports, the census, instructions, and correspondence, and by the early 1800s few legal documents made reference to New Philippines, other than in land grants.

-With the end of New Spain and the creation of the Mexican Empire in 1821, the sole legal name for the territory of the New Philippines became Provincia de Texas, which years later became part of the Mexican state of Coahuila y Tejas.
+With the end of New Spain and the creation of the Mexican Empire in 1821, the sole legal name for the territory of New Philippines became Provincia de Texas, which years later became part of the Mexican state of Coahuila y Tejas.